Trump grants clemency to 143 people in late-night pardon blast

 Instead, he has taken recommendations from his personal orbit of friends, consultants, lawyers and lobbyists, some of whom have been paid to promote pardons.
 Many of his pardons and commutations went to people who had not even applied through the Justice Department or met its guidelines.

-Amy Brittain, David A. Fahrenthold, Tom Hamburger, Michael Kranish, Michelle Ye Hee Lee and Steven Rich contributed to this report.
+Matt Zapotosky, Tom Hamburger and Steven Rich contributed to this report.